When I came across My Online Business Empire, I wanted to learn more about MOBE.

 Mind you, I’m going with larger numbers.
-You’re looking at $612 dollars to get your business started.
+You’re looking at $612 to get your business started.

-If you wanted to add Aweber, or want to build a email list, a grand total would run you around $1,000 bucks give or take a few bucks or even a few hundred bucks a year.
+If you wanted to add Aweber or want to build an email list, a grand total would run you around $1,000 bucks give or take a few bucks or even a few hundred bucks a year.

 After reviewing MOBE, I felt like their business model was based on making high commissions by charging people a lot of money.

 There is a disclaimer that shows what the average person makes by choosing to build a business with MOBE’s business model.